 Additionally, these factors, as well as other related factors, may cause decreases in asset values that are deemed to be other than temporary, which may result in impairment losses.
 As well, certain institutional investors may base their investment decisions on consideration of the Company's environmental, governance and social practices and performance against such institutions' respective investment guidelines and criteria, and failure to meet such criteria may result in a limited or no investment in the Company's securities by those institutions, which could adversely affect the trading price of the Company's securities.
 There can be no assurance that continuing fluctuations in price and volume will not occur.
-If such increased levels of volatility continue, the Company's operations and the trading price of the Company's securities may be adversely affected.
+If such increased levels of volatility continue, the Company's securities may be adversely affected.